1. How can I contact the Residence?

 3. What if it gets loud in Residence while I am sleeping or studying?

 Mohawk Residence promotes 24 hours of consideration for you and your neighbours, but we have enforced Quiet Hours which are typically 11pm – 8 am Sunday – Thursday, and 1 am – 8 am Friday – Saturday.
-If you disturbed at anytime of the day or night, before contacting the Front Desk, please try to talk to the resident(s) who is/are causing the disturbance first.
+If you are disturbed at anytime of the day or night, before contacting the Front Desk, please try to talk to the resident(s) who is/are causing the disturbance first.
 Get to know your neighbours and build a respectful community.
 If the disturbance continues notify the Front Desk and staff will help you reach an acceptable volume by speaking to the resident(s).
 At the same time, remember to be reasonable with the level of volume you produce as well.

 4. What kind of security is in place?